JupiterOne-Archives/docs-old/docs/data-model/org-grc.md

 **Control Policies** or **configurations** are the technical settings whereby controls are implemented.

-    Examples of control policies or configurations include: requiring 12+ characters including a number + a symbol for all passwords, using AES-256 cipher for encryption at rest, and for background checks, specifically looking at federal, criminal, state, county, city, financial, education checks.
+Examples of control policies or configurations include:

+- requiring 12+ characters including a number + a symbol for all passwords
+- using AES-256 cipher for encryption at rest
+- for background checks, specifically include searches for federal, criminal, state, county, city, financial, and education verification

 > **Vendors** _provide_ **controls**.